Blindsight (Watts novel): Transhumanism

 Blindsight also explores the implications of a transhuman future.
-Within the novel, humans no longer engage in sex with other humans for pleasure, instead choosing to use virtual reality to find idealized and submissive partners, and many choose to withdraw from reality entirely by living in constructed virtual worlds, referred to as "Heaven".
+Within the novel, humans no longer engage in sex with other humans for pleasure, instead choosing to use virtual reality to find idealized partners, and many choose to withdraw from reality entirely by living in constructed virtual worlds, referred to as "Heaven".
 Vampires are predators from humanity's distant past, resurrected through recovered DNA, and live among the humans of the late 21st century.
 These vampires operate with diminished sentience presented as comparable to high-functional autism with comparable dysfunction in affect and speech, but have the advantage of multiple simultaneous thoughts occurring in parallel within their minds.
 Enhanced pattern-matching skills comparable to some forms of autism combine with this "hyperthreading" to make them invaluable in developing unusual and often very effective approaches to solving complex problems.

 Reception

-Carl Hayes, in his review for Booklist, wrote: "Watts packs in enough tantalizing ideas for a score of novels while spinning new twists on every cutting-edge motif from virtual reality to extraterrestrial biology."
-Kirkus Reviews said about the book: "Watts carries several complications too many, but presents nonetheless a searching, disconcerting, challenging, sometimes piercing inquisition."
-Jackie Cassida in her review for Library Journal wrote: "Watts continues to challenge readers with his imaginative plots and superb storytelling."
-Publishers Weekly wrote: "Watts puts a terrifying and original spin on the familiar alien contact story."
+Carl Hayes, in his review for Booklist, wrote, "Watts packs in enough tantalizing ideas for a score of novels while spinning new twists on every cutting-edge motif from virtual reality to extraterrestrial biology."
+Kirkus Reviews said about the book, "Watts carries several complications too many, but presents nonetheless a searching, disconcerting, challenging, sometimes piercing inquisition."
+Jackie Cassida in her review for Library Journal wrote, "Watts continues to challenge readers with his imaginative plots and superb storytelling."
+Publishers Weekly wrote, "Watts puts a terrifying and original spin on the familiar alien contact story."

-Elizabeth Bear, an award-winning author in the science fiction field, declared:
+Elizabeth Bear, an award-winning author in the science fiction field, declared the following:

 It's my opinion that Peter Watts's Blindsight is the best hard science fiction novel of the first decade of this millennium – and I say that as someone who remains unconvinced of all the ramifications of its central argument.
 Watts is one of the crown princes of science fiction's most difficult subgenre: his work is rigorous, unsentimental, and full of the sort of brilliant little moments of synthesis that make a nerd's brain light up like a pinball machine.
 But he's also a poet – a damned fine writer on a sentence level...